tengstrand/lein-polylith/migrate/migrate.md

   The main reason we changed this, was that timestamps in files weren't reliable, because they were reset when switching between branches in git.
 - The `build` command has been removed.
-Now you configure what to build in the `deps.edn` files under each environment.
+Now you configure what to build in the `deps.edn` files under each environment which are then used in combination with the `clj` command and build scripts.
+- The new `deps` command is heavily improved, except that it can't display function dependencies at the moment.
 - Libraries are specified per environment and not per componend or base.
-Which namespace is associated with which library can be specified, so that a diagram with all dependencies can be displayed by running the `deps` command.
+Which namespace is associated with which library can be specified, so that a diagram with all dependencies can be displayed using the `deps` command.
-- The new `deps` command is heavily improved, except that it can't display function dependencies at the moment.
 - No `sync` command.
 Missing components or libraries will be shown as errors which needs to be manually added to each environment's `deps.edn`.
 This is part of the philosophy of the new tool, to have less magic and more control!